Bob Mackie: The Carol Burnett Show

-Bob Mackie created all of the costumes, including evening gowns, character outfits and dance clothing for guests during the run of the show, including the famous curtain dress from the "Went with the Wind!" sketch, which was donated to the Smithsonian Institution.
-Brent D. Glass, the museum's director, praised his creativity: “Mackie’s design represents an iconic reimagining of Scarlett O’Hara’s curtain dress, and it exists as a worthy reminder of the designer’s unique contribution to a golden era in American comedy...It was his spirit of innovation that made ‘Went with the Wind’ a symbol of this country’s rich comedic history.”
+Mackie created all of the costumes, including evening gowns, character outfits and dance clothing for guests during the run of The Carol Burnett Show, including the famous curtain dress from the "Went with the Wind!" sketch, which was donated to the Smithsonian Institution.
+Brent D. Glass, the museum's director, praised his creativity: "Mackie's design represents an iconic reimagining of Scarlett O'Hara's curtain dress, and it exists as a worthy reminder of the designer's unique contribution to a golden era in American comedy.
+It was his spirit of innovation that made 'Went with the Wind' a symbol of this country's rich comedic history."